sguimbard/CIMRL2PAD-SeaSurfaceSalinity-ATBD10-V1/_sources/baseline_algorithm_definition.md

 ```

-The principle of the proposed SSS retrieval algorithms rely on a forward radiative transfer modelling of the top of the atmosphere brightness $T_{tp}^{TOA}$ from first
-guess geophysical values (SSS, SST, $U_{10}$, etc...),and, the retrieval of the geophysical parameters (SSS, SWS, ..) from a minimization of the differences between the observed and modelled  $T_{tp}^{TOA}$.
+The principle of the proposed SSS retrieval algorithms rely on a forward radiative transfer modelling of the top of the atmosphere brightness $T_{tp}^{TOA}$ from first guess geophysical values (SSS, SST, $U_{10}$, ...), and, the retrieval of the geophysical parameters (SSS, SWS, ...) from a minimization of the differences between the observed and modelled $T_{tp}^{TOA}$.
 The Level-2 end to end algorithm functional flow diagram is shown in {numref}`Sketch1`.
 The radiative transfer forward model which is needed is based on the following components:

 -  a sea-water dielectric constant model at 1.4 GHz,
 -  a perfectly flat, or specular, sea surface emission model,